mprat/practicepython/_posts/2014-04-16-check-primality-functions.md

 ### Functions

 One of the tools programming gives us is the ability to break down problems into easier (or perhaps previously solved) or reusable subproblems.
 It is good practice to have a function have a single purpose, and the name of that function should hint at it's purpose in some way.
-MORE LINKS HERE?

 Most programming languages have this idea of a function, subroutine, or subprogram.
 In Python, a function is a programming construct that allows exactly that.